smellsee/Python_Soduku_Cheats/README.md

 ### 2. User Guide

-You can input Soduku Puzzle infomation in config.py , then run soduku.py and the answer will be output.
+You can input Soduku Puzzle infomation in config.py , then run soduku.py and the answer will be outputed.